 Welcome to the Jing is a photobook project shot by French photographer Laurent Hou between 2013 and 2017.
-Hou, who’s based in Morocco, took the photos during his last few years living in Beijing, when he got to witness a special moment in the city’s history: after the Olympics and before the citywide demolition of illegal buildings that began in 2017.
-Hou snapped around 100,000 shots, mostly of people and things inside the city center.
+Hou, who’s based in Morocco, took the photos during his last few years living in Beijing, when he got to witness a special moment in the city’s history: after the Olympics and before the citywide demolition of illegal buildings that began in 2017, Hou snapped around 100,000 shots, mostly of quirky people and happenings inside the city center.

 《Welcome to the Jing》（《京城欢迎你》）是始于 2013 年，止于 2017 年的摄影书项目。摄影师是来自法国的 Laurent Hou，目前生活在摩洛哥。这个项目创作于他在京生活的后几年，却正好见证了北京历史上的一个特殊时刻：在奥运会之后，在 2017 年开始的“全城拆违”前。Laurent 的镜头对准了北京三环内的人物和景色，按下了约 10 万次快门。

 “Although central Beijing is already overphotographed, this project brings a different vision,” says Hou.
 “Other series focus either on the traditional aspects of the hutongs or the modern architecture in the business district.
 And pictures aren’t merely a description of Beijing, because the photographer’s vision plays a crucial role.”

 “虽然人们可能会认为，北京市中心已经被拍滥了，但这个项目带来了与所有系列照片不同的视角。” Laurent 如此说道，“这些照片要么侧重于胡同的纯粹传统方面，要么侧重于中央商务区的现代建筑方面。且图片并不仅仅是对北京的描述，因为摄影者的视野发挥着至关重要的作用。”